gansiorag/WokerWord/README.md

-# WokerWord
+# WokerWordPy
-woker with rus words
+woker with rus words on python